gsquire/sendgrid-rs/README.md

 requests to the SendGrid API.

 ## Features
 You can take advantage of a couple features for the crate.
-To enable the asynchronous send function, you can use the `async` flag.
-To enable the [rustls](https://github.com/ctz/rustls) TLS feature, use the `rustls` flag.
+To enable the blocking send function, you can use the `blocking` flag.
+To enable the [rustls](https://github.com/rustls/rustls) TLS feature, use the `rustls` flag.

 ## Example